WordPress Migration Without Losing SEO Rankings: Complete Guide

 How Long Before SEO Recovers

 If the migration is done correctly with 301 redirects for changed URLs, search positions typically recover within 2 to 4 weeks.
 Google processes the redirect signals and updates its index during this period.
+The exact timeline depends on how frequently Googlebot visits your site and how significant the changes appear to be.

 If URLs changed without redirects, recovery is slower and some position loss is usually permanent.
 Search engines treat missing pages as deleted over time, and rebuilding rankings for new URLs takes considerably longer than redirecting existing signals.
+Every day without a redirect is a day of lost link equity.

 Sites that experienced significant downtime during migration may take longer to re-crawl and re-index.
 If your site went offline for more than 24 hours, expect an extended recovery period as Googlebot needs to revisit and verify the site is stable again.
+Keeping the old server online until DNS fully propagates is the best protection against this.

 What Matters Most

-WordPress migrations only damage SEO when URLs change without redirects, the site goes offline for extended periods, or configuration errors change how search engines see the content.
+WordPress migrations only damage SEO when URLs change without redirects, the site goes offline for extended periods, or configuration errors change how search engines interpret the content.
 The process is straightforward if you follow a clear sequence: audit before you start, back up everything, test on the new server before switching DNS, set up redirects for any changed URLs, and verify thoroughly after migration.

 If you need help reviewing your migration plan or handling a complex WordPress move, prepare a note with your current hosting details, target hosting provider, whether your domain is changing, and any URL structure modifications you are considering.
 This gives a clear picture of what the migration involves before any work begins.